guigateixeira/AWSDeveloperAssociate/README.md

 EBS Volume:

-* A EBS (Elastic Block Storage) Volume is a netowkr drive that you can attach to your instances while they run.
+* A EBS (Elastic Block Storage) Volume is a network drive that you can attach to your instances while they run.
 * It Allows your instances to persist data, even after termination.
 * They can only be mounted to one instance at a time.
-* They are bounded to a specific availability zone (Can't put a es-east-1a EBS to a instance in es-east-1b).
+* They are bounded to a specific availability zone (Can't put a us-east-1a EBS to a instance in us-east-1b).

+It's mainly used to get data back from a instance that stoped into a new instance.
+(It's almost like a "network USB stick)

+* It's a network drive (not a physical drive).
+  * It uses the network to communicate the instance, which means there might be a bit of latency.
+  * It can be detached from a EC2 instance and attached to another one quickly.
+(Makes its handy to do fails-over)

+* It's locked to an AZ, and to move a volume across, you need to snapshopt it.

+* Have a provisioned capacity (size in GBs and IOPS).